marksherriff/vampiregames/syllabus.md

 __Teaching Assistants:__ {% for ta in site.data.tas %} {{ ta.name }}, {% endfor %}

 {: .warning }
 This is a course on VAMPIRES.
 We will be discussing blood, corpses, death, murder, and all the things that make the human race interesting and terrifying!
-If you are concerned the content may disturb you it probably will!
+If you are concerned the content may disturb you, it probably will!

 ## Communication and Logistics

 ### Textbook / Online Coursepack
 {: .no_toc }

-There is no official textbook for the course that you need to purchase.
+* There is no official textbook for the course that you need to purchase.
 We will make resources available to you during the semester.
+* We will be utilizing the Top Hat interactive platform for class slides, in-class participation questions, and pop quizzes.
+More information on joining the Top Hat instance for the course will be available in Canvas.

 ### Piazza
 {: .no_toc }